 Book an appointment with SIRI

 Please notice that you cannot just stop by an SIRI office.
 You have to book an appointment.
-If all the documents are in order, they will make your EU residence document while you wait.
+If all the documents are in order, they will make your EU residence document while you you are there.